gabrielmendes98/clean-arch-react/README.md

   - should show a list of all registered employees, without pagination
   - the list must contain the following employee data: name, salary, document (cpf/cnpj) and email
-  - each line of the list must have edit and delete buttons
+  - each line of the list must have update and delete buttons
+  - when delete, should automatically update list
+  - when an error occurs while deleting, should rollback list state
+  - update button should redirect to employee update screen
 - Create an account
   - the user must inform email, password and confirm the password
   - at the end of the registration, the user should be logged in automatically